sebanc/linuxloops/Readme/Install-with-windows.md

 Install and open Grub2Win, click on "Manage Boot Menu" -> "Add a new entry" -> set "Type" as "Create user section", open the file C:\Users\"username"\Downloads\Arch.img.grub.txt and copy its content in the Grub2Win notepad window, save and close the Grub2Win notepad window then click "Apply" and "OK".

-Start the LinuxLoops grub entry from your Grub2Win menu.
+Start the Linuxloops grub entry from your Grub2Win menu.

 ## Support

-Support for LinuxLoops is provided in the "LINUXLOOPS" section of the Brunch Discord server:
+Support for Linuxloops is provided in the dedicated section of the Brunch Discord server:

 [![Discord][discord-shield]][discord-url]